LeaFanchon/CourseraWordPrediction/README.md

 - The aim is to build a small Shiny app which takes as input the beginning of a sentence and returns a suggestion, or a list of suggestions, for the next word.

 - The data was provided by Coursera and contained some texts of variable lengths extracted from twitter, the news and blogs.
-Here is the exploratory analysis performed on this data: https://rpubs.com/Camille_Curiace/385148

 - This repository contains all the scripts needed to create this application.